-One of the best ways is to go to the Eminönü Ferry Dock at 10:30 am and take the long Bosphorus cruise, which will give you a pretty comprehensive visual introduction to the entirety of Istanbul, as seen from the water.
-The ferry makes a few stops in between, but we suggest you get off at the last stop, Anadoluhisarı, a small seaside neighbourhood named after its historic castle, and wander around before the ferry takes off again returning to Eminönü.
+One of the best ways is to go to the Eminönü Ferry Dock at 10:30am and take the long Bosphorus cruise, which will give you a pretty comprehensive visual introduction to the entirety of Istanbul, as seen from the water.
+The ferry makes a few stops in between, but we suggest you get off at the last stop, Anadoluhisarı – a small seaside neighbourhood named after its historic castle, and wander around before the ferry takes off again returning to Eminönü.

 So now that you’ve got a good understanding of what Istanbul looks like all around, it’s time to explore the major tourist destinations.
 Start in Sultanahmet Square and visit the Hagia Sophia, the Blue Mosque and the Basilica Cistern.
 Other major attractions include the Topkapı Palace and the Grand Bazaar.
-If you’re a fan of museums, then definitely make your way to the Archeology Museum and the Museum of Turkish and Islamic Art.
-If the old city hasn’t taken up the entirety of your day, then make your way to the breathtaking Chora Church and get something to eat at Asitane, Istanbul’s most famous restaurant for Ottoman cuisine.
+If you’re a fan of museums, then make your way to the Archeology Museum and the Museum of Turkish and Islamic Art.
+If the old city hasn’t taken up the entirety of your day, then head to the breathtaking Chora Church and get something to eat at Asitane, Istanbul’s most famous restaurant for Ottoman cuisine.

 After a whole day of gazing at the historic masterpieces of Istanbul, make your way across the Galata Bridge and get to know the city’s locals.
 Start with the neighbourhood of Karaköy with its cool boutiques, cafes and restaurants.
-Then, make your way up to Tophane with all of its galleries, followed by Çukurcuma, famous for its antiques and Cihangir, Istanbul’s cool bohemian neighbourhood.
-Take a stroll down the infamous Istiklal Street, but make sure to pay attention to its side streets because you’ll discover a few historic churches and plenty of historic arcades.
+Then, make your way up to Tophane with all of its galleries – followed by Çukurcuma, famous for its antiques and Cihangir, Istanbul’s cool bohemian neighbourhood.
+Take a stroll down the infamous Istiklal Street, but make sure to pay attention to its side streets because you’ll discover a few churches and plenty of historic arcades.

-A favourite here is Bebek Balıkçısı, an excellent fish restaurant that is right on the water.
+A favourite here is Bebek Balıkçısı, an excellent fish restaurant right on the water.
 Across the street, you’ll also see the Meşhur Bebek Badem Ezmesi, where you’ll find some of the city’s best almond and pistachio marzipan.
-From here, you can stroll the Bosphorus boardwalk for as long as you like, but make sure to see the neighbourhood of Arnavutköy, which has become quite trendy due to its excellent fish restaurants and cocktail bars.
+From here, you can stroll the Bosphorus boardwalk for as long as you like, but make sure to see the neighbourhood of Arnavutköy, which has become pretty trendy due to its excellent fish restaurants and cocktail bars.

-As if Istanbul didn’t have enough to explore, it also has islands!
-The most popular island is Büyükada where you’ll soon discover (to your delight) that cars are not allowed and the main form of transportation is bikes or horse-drawn carriages.
-Rent a bike and explore the big island with its many beautiful Ottoman-era mansions and if the weather is warm enough, make sure to stop by one of the many beach clubs for a nice cool swim in the sea.
+As if Istanbul didn’t have enough to explore, it also has islands.
+The most popular island is Büyükada where you’ll soon discover – to your delight – that cars are not allowed and the main form of transportation is bikes or horse-drawn carriages.
+Rent a bike and explore the big island with its many beautiful Ottoman-era mansions and if the weather is warm enough, be sure to stop by one of the many beach clubs for a nice cool swim in the sea.